 Offering nearly 3,000 skiable acres, Steamboat has terrain for everyone.
 And at 3 hours from Denver, Steamboat’s just far enough to keep the lift lines low.

-Beginners will find a learning area near the base and plenty of greens from mid mountain down.
+Beginners will find a learning area near the base and plenty of greens from mid-mountain down.
+There are also some additional runs suitable on the Sunshine Mountainside.

 Intermediates will have a blast on the whole mountain.
 From the top of all the chairlifts, you’ll always be able to find an intermediate (blue) trail back down.
 Steamboat grooms a lot of beginner/intermediate terrain every morning, smoothing out the bumps and providing fresh corduroy.

-The tree skiing is notorious at Steamboat.
-Almost all of the trees between the trails are open to skiing, and usually hold powder stashes for days.
+Tree skiing is notorious at Steamboat.
+Almost all of the trees between the trails are open to skiing and usually hold powder stashes for days.
 The mountain is a stunning blend of evergreens and aspen.
 The premiere skiing is Shadows and Closets.
 Often overlooked are trees off Sunshine Peak between High Noon and Three O’Clock.

 - Elevation: 6,900 ft (2103 m) – 10,568 ft (3224 m)